elliott-wen/vrhook/index.md

 1. RGB Image for both eyes (JPG format, Same resolution to your VR Goggle)
 ![RGB](assets/rgb.jpg)

-2. Motion Flow Image
+2. Motion Flow Image (JPG format.
+Its resolution has same width to your VR Goggle, but double the height since every motion vector is 2-dimensional).
 ![Motion Flow](assets/motion.jpg)

-3. Depth Image from the Main Camera (JPG format, Same resolution to your VR Goggle)
+3. Depth Image from the Main Camera (JPG format.
+Same resolution to your VR Goggle)
 ![Depth Image](assets/depth3.jpg)

 4. Pose Information for VR Headset and Controllers